satyaprasaddangeti/satyaprasaddangeti/README.md

 ## Hi there! 👋

+Hi, I’m Satyaprasad Dangeti — a DevOps Engineer passionate about building scalable and reliable systems.
+ Skilled in Kubernetes, Docker, CI/CD, Cloud Platforms, and Monitoring Tools, I enjoy automating workflows and optimizing deployments.
-I'm **Satyaprasad Dangeti**, a passionate developer eager to innovate and contribute to exciting projects.
-Let's connect and create something amazing together!
+ Always eager to innovate, collaborate, and contribute to impactful projects.
+ Let’s connect and create something amazing in the world of DevOps & Cloud Engineering!

 ## About Me